Kabwe: Mine pollution

 A study by the Blacksmith Institute found Kabwe to be one of the ten most polluted places in the world due mostly to heavy metal (mostly zinc and lead) tailings making their way into the local water supply.
 A 2014 report indicates that children's blood lead levels continue to be elevated even though mining has stopped.
 A 2020 study, found high levels of lead and cadmium in blood levels.
 A March 2022 report by the UN Special Rapporteur on Human Rights and the Environment identified the town as a sacrifice zone for industry.

 Other studies, have found high potential for copper, cobalt and other non-lead materials in leachate from the mine.

 A class action lawsuit was launched against Anglo American plc, alleging that it ignored the required safety standards despite knowing about the harms caused.
 Anglo-American was the majority owner of the mine from 1925 until its 1974 nationalization by the Zambian government.
 A certification hearing was held at the High Court of South Africa's Johannesburg branch in February 2023.

 Transportation

-As well as being on the main Zambia Railways line, it lies on the Great North Road.
+Kabwe is on the T2 road (Great North Road) to Kapiri Mposhi in the north (with a branch route to Ndola) and Lusaka in the south.
+It is also on the Zambia Railways line.

+Accidents and incidents

-On February 7, 2013, a bus collided with two cars near Kabwe, killing 53 people.
-It was one of the worst road accidents in Zambian history.
+On February 7, 2013, a bus collided with two cars south of Kabwe, killing 53 people.